 I have said many times that when it comes to the subject of herpes, there is no such thing as a stupid question.
 Still, I am sure that many people online and within academia can make the argument for the opposite.
 The reason I say this is because many people are simply unaware of the facts related to herpes, and they don't know anything about the basics; it's just that simple.
 So, why beat people up for wishing to take this journey towards knowledge, right?

-People face herpes tearing, vaginal tearing during childbirth as well.
-Based on that, many have questions related to herpes in general.
 Most of the time, the questions and answers about herpes simplex are purposely made simplistic, this is an attempt by medical government agencies to relate basic information to the general population.
 However, the deeper you dig into the data and the science, you can see there is nothing simple about herpes simplex.
-Most of the population that will experience HSV symptoms, will experience the typical type of symptoms; a single blister or a cluster of blisters and while commonality assumes to dictate a factual narrative, this is not always the case.
+Most of the population that will experience herpes symptoms, will experience the typical type of symptoms; a single blister or a cluster of blisters and while commonality assumes to dictate a factual narrative, this is not always the case.
 Herpes can manifest itself in a few different but uncommonly known ways.
-I have to admit that once in a while, I hear a fascinating one.
+While most questions about herpes are generic, once in a while, I hear an interesting one I have not heard before.
 It was several months ago when a Facebook friend posted a question that I never gave any thought to.
 One of these rarely discussed occurrences is known as the paper cut or the knife cut outbreak.

 "Ever since I was diagnosed with genital herpes, I am experiencing regular tearing down below (lining of the vaginal wall, so what gives?
 Is this herpes or has herpes ruined my vagina and my sex life?" said Kimberly.